ThibaultJanBeyer/blog.thibaultjanbeyer.com-v2/_posts/2019-06-01-quick-guide-js-patterns.md

 export default instance;
 ```

-_Please note that this is just an example.
-A singleton can be written in a variety of ways.
-How you write the singleton pattern is up to you.
-Singleton is just an abstract idea of only having instances once._
+_Please note that this and all further JS code examples are just examples.
+They can be written in a variety of ways.
+How you write the pattern is up to you.
+A Pattern is just an abstract idea._

 ### Pros and Cons of the Singleton Pattern

 #### Pros

 - Instance control: Singleton prevents other objects from instantiating their own copies of the Singleton object, ensuring that all objects access the single instance.
-- Flexibility: Since the class controls the instantiation process, the class has the flexibility to change the instantiation process.
+- Flexibility: Since the class controls the instantiating process, the class has the flexibility to change the instantiating process.
-- Easy to implement: Easy to create and we could use it anywhere for the lifetime of the app The advantage of Singleton over global variables is that you are absolutely sure of the number of instances when you use Singleton.
+- Easy to implement: Easy to create, and we could use it anywhere for the lifetime of the app The advantage of Singleton over global variables is that you are absolutely sure of the number of instances when you use Singleton.

 #### Cons

 - They are a global mutable shared state.
 Their state is automatically shared across the entire app, and bugs can often start occurring when that state changes unexpectedly.
-- The relationships between Singletons and the code that depends on them is usually not very well defined.
+- The relationships between Singletons and the code that depends on them is usually not very well-defined.
 Since Singletons are so convenient and easy to access — using them extensively usually leads to very hard to maintain “spaghetti code” that doesn’t have clear separations between objects.
 - Managing their life-cycle can be tricky.
-Since Singletons are alive during the entire lifespan of an application, managing them can be really hard, and they usually have to rely on optionals to keep track of values.
+Since Singletons are alive during the entire lifespan of an application, managing them can be really hard.
 This also makes code that relies on Singletons really hard to test, since you can’t easily start from a “clean slate” in each test case.

 ## Prototype Pattern